 The language and culture of fire since the early 20th century has tipped towards hyper-masculinity and domination at the expense of sustainability and collaboration.
 Good Fire is a story about an earth out of balance and the people seeking to correct it.
 Through the narratives of female wildland firefighters and Yurok tribe members we show the importance of using small prescribed fires to prevent devastating chaotic fires that throw our planet further out of balance.

 Three teenage firefighters in a small city in Nicaragua decide to break the mundanity of their everyday lives by starting their own emergencies.
 Their overzealous plan to become firefighters becomes all too real when nationwide protests suddenly sweep the country, resulting in widespread violence.
 Nicaraguan society is plunged into chaos, and the high schoolers’ commitment as first responders is put to the test as they’re thrown headfirst onto the front line of the conflict.

 Set in the world of American long-haul trucking, an ultra-conservative teen goes on a cross-country delivery job with his estranged father.
 During the journey, the son struggles with his parents’ divorce and discovering that his father is gay.
-[Currently in post-production.]
+[22 minutes]

 Faithful follows two women in a rural Utah town as they navigate two opposing identities––being lesbian and Mormon.
 It is an exploration of what happens when two women in love with each other and with their religion adhere to the rules that the religion places over their home life.
 [16 minutes]